Skip to content

 Terminal window

-docker compose exec api curl -v http://localhost:8080/health
+docker compose exec api curl --fail http://localhost:8080/api/v1/health

 Terminal window

-docker compose logs db-init
+docker compose logs api runtime

 Terminal window